ISO/IEC 27030 — Information technology — Security techniques — Guidelines for security and privacy in Internet of Things (IoT) [DRAFT]

 Aside from the information risks, there are various opportunities arising from or relating to IoT, potentially even information and physical security advantages (e.g. the legitimate, authorized and entirely appropriate use of surveillance, monitoring, intruder detection, authentication, tracking, audit trails etc.).
-Provided they are adequately secured, the capabilities and features of IoT things may support and enable security, privacy and safety in various ways:
+Provided they are adequately secured, the capabilities and features of IoT things may support, enable and enhance security, privacy and safety in various ways:

-- Being self-contained, perhaps autonomous, they are to some extent capable of operating off-grid, when power, networks and other infrastructure services are compromised or unavailable;
+- Being self-contained, perhaps autonomous, things are to some extent capable of operating off-grid, when power, networks and other infrastructure services are compromised or unavailable;

 - ‘Security robots’ and the like are things with significant potential as security guards, incident responders etc.;